hanami/controller/README.md

 end
 ```

-All those global configurations can be overwritten at a finer grained level:
+All of the global configurations can be overwritten at the controller level.
-controllers.
-Each controller and action has its own copy of the global
+Each controller and action has its own copy of the global configuration.

-configuration, so that changes are inherited from the top to the bottom, but
+This means changes are inherited from the top to the bottom, but do not bubble back up.
-not bubbled up in the opposite direction.

 ```ruby
 require 'lotus/controller'